ACCE Frequently Asked Questions:

 - Q: Can I communicate with NRCC faculty and staff using my personal email?

-A: No. We can only contact you using your NRCC email account.
+A: As a high school student applying for the ACCE program we can communicate with students through personal email accounts provided in the ACCE application.
+However, after June 1 (upon high school graduation) we can only contact you using your NRCC email account.
 If you have problems logging into your NRCC email account, please contact our Help Desk at firstname.lastname@example.org or 540-674-3600, ext.
 4400.

 - Q: What happens if I miss a deadline?